 2. Use the references of articles that mention the tool to trace back to the original document that describes the tool.

 3. Add terms such as tools, questionnaires, or surveys to your search in the databases.
 See example below:

-4. Look to see if the database you are using has a limiter for publication type and limit by surveys, questionnaires, etc., like in the example below from CINAHL.
+4. Look to see if the database you are using has a filter for publication type, and select items such as surveys, questionnaires, etc., like in the example below from CINAHL.